-Reggie Mezu is a senior special counsel in Baker & McKenzie Habib Al Mulla, based in Dubai.
+Reggie Mezu is a senior special counsel in Habib Al Mulla & Partners, a member firm of Baker & McKenzie International.
 He focuses on corporate tax and has practiced tax for nearly 30 years, including in the UAE for 15 years.
 He has multijurisdictional and multidisciplinary professional qualifications in law, accountancy and taxation.

 Reggie is a chartered accountant, a UK chartered tax adviser and a solicitor admitted in the UK.
 He has lived and worked in the UK, Nigeria, Singapore, the Netherlands and the UAE.
 He is recognised as a leading tax adviser by Euromoney’s World Tax and a world leading tax adviser in Euromoney's Expert Guides.

 Prior to joining the Firm, Reggie handled the following matters:

 - Advised on the tax and business regulatory aspects of setting up a trading platform for a group’s extensive Middle East and Africa operations, including coordinating advice on the applicable regimes in the various jurisdictions.

 - Advised on the tax and regulatory aspects as well as the development of the legal framework for a cross-border oil pipeline involving three Middle East countries.

 - Advised on the tax and business regulatory issues concerning the integration of business operations in Middle East, North Africa and West African countries, following the merger of two groups headquartered in different North European countries, working with tax advisers in the various countries covered.